sage-code/maj/verbs.md

 **des = of/about**

-* tu dica des la yata = you talk about the present
+* su dica'ya una geza des la yata = he tel a stories about the present
-* tu dico des la futa = you have talk about the future
+* su dico'pa una geza des la futa = he have told a story about the future
-* tu dicu des la pasa = you will talk about the past
+* su dicu'fu una geza des la pasa = he will tel a story about the past

 **Preposition:** von = from